-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide Direct interventions based on attendance data- such as family/student follow-ups, home visits, and incentives-are particularly effective for unduplicated students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness than all students as measured by the 2023 CA School Dashboard.
+All Students: 15.9% EL Students: 21% SED Students: 16.8% ensures that all team members are equipped to identify and address the unique challenges related to attendance that unduplicated students might face.
+This consistent approach helps staff recognize early signs of absenteeism, which can be linked to various socio-economic and/or language challenges.
+Scope: LEA-wide Direct interventions based on attendance data-such as family/student follow-ups, home visits, and incentives-are particularly effective for unduplicated students.
 These interventions address external factors affecting attendance, such as transportation issues, lack of parental engagement due to work schedules, or other barriers that disproportionately affect underserved populations.
 While these strategies are principally directed at improving attendance for our unduplicated population, all students' attendance will improve as a result of successful implementation.
 4.3 Action: Programs and Services (PLC) Need: Through the LCAP engagement process, we hear from our families of unduplicated students for the need to continue offering services through the Alpha Learning Center.
 Scope: LEA-wide Our action to maintain and improve services offered by the Alpha Parent Learning Center is specifically designed to support unduplicated populations by providing their families with critical resources that enhance their educational, career, and wellness opportunities.
 By offering educational programs, the center empowers parents with the knowledge and skills they need to support their children's academic journey effectively.
-This is especially beneficial for unduplicated families who may lack access to educational resources or face language barriers that make navigating the education system challenging.
-4.1: % of families that feel a sense of belonging &amp; connectedness to the school community 4.2: % of families that agree that the school listens to family voice and input when making decisions 4.3: % of families that are satisfied with the amount of opportunities provided to families to participate in school activities and programs (by subgroups) 4.4: % of Families that are satisfied with the level of physical and emotional safety 5.1 Action: With a student body composed of 99% unduplicated pupils, any school-wide action 1.4: SBAC ELA 1.5: SBAC Math
+This is especially beneficial for unduplicated families who may lack access to educational resources or face language barriers 4.1: % of families that feel a sense of belonging & connectedness to the school community 4.2: % of families that agree that the school listens to family voice and input when making decisions 4.3: % of families that are satisfied with the amount of opportunities provided to families to participate in